Security-International-Group/HARDN_DOCKER/README.md

 - All security scripts execute during Docker build as root
 - System configurations are applied and locked down
 - Hardening completion marker is created
-- Image is prepared for secure runtime execution
+- Image is prepared for secure runtime execution as ROFS

 ### Runtime Security
 - Container runs as non-root user (uid=10001)